 Day 4-5: Luxor

 Plan on dedicating at least a day to each bank.
 The East Bank is easy to explore on your own.
-Taxis are widely available and the town is very walkable.
-However, I highly suggest hiring a guide or at minimum, a driver for the West Bank.
+Taxis are widely available, and the town is very walkable.
+However, I highly suggest hiring a guide or, at a minimum, a driver for the West Bank.

-There is so much to see on the West Bank and it can be overwhelming.
+There is so much to see on the West Bank, and it can be overwhelming.
 Hiring a driver/guide is going to make more efficient use of your time.
 Plus, a guide will share fascinating information about the sites with you.
-Attractions on the West Bank are not walkable from one another and it will be difficult to find a taxi.
-I used Luxor Taxi.
-Our driver, Ahmed was great and he arranged for a West Bank guide.
+Attractions on the West Bank are not walkable from one another, and it will be difficult to find a taxi once there.
+I hired Luxor Taxi for the day.
+Our driver, Ahmed, was great, and he arranged a West Bank guide.

 The Luxor Pass includes all of the archaeological sites and museums in Luxor for a single price.
 The pass is good for five days.
 You’ll need to determine whether or not the pass is a good buy for you.
-Based on this itinerary, I personally decided against it.
+Based on this itinerary, I decided against it.
 The pass is sold at the Public Relations Office in the Luxor Inspectorate, which is behind the Luxor Museum on the east bank.
-You’ll need your passport and student ID, if applicable.
-There are two options for purchase: standard and premium.
-The premium pass includes the tombs of Seti I and Nefertari.
+You’ll need your passport and student ID (if applicable).
+There are two options for purchase: standard and premium, with the premium pass including the tombs of Seti I and Nefertari.

 How to Get to Luxor